HishamLY/DaHo-documentation/README.md

 1. If you don't have access to this repo, please contact Hisham to grant you access to this repository.

+2. Please use `git add <filename1> <filename2>` instead of `git add .` to add your changes to Git.

-2. Please use meaningful and relevant commits message when you commit your changes on this repo.
+3. Please use meaningful and relevant commits message when you commit your changes on this repo.

-3. You can learn basic of Git [here](https://www.atlassian.com/git).
+4. You can learn basic of Git from [Atlassian](https://www.atlassian.com/git).
 For further assistance on Git you can contact members of programming division to help you.

-4. Thank You!
+5. Thank You!
 Your Contributions Did Matter!

 ## Help